-Software as a Service (SaaS): Software is operated by a service provider and made available via the Internet.
-The user can access and use the software using a web browser, such as Gmail
+Software as a Service (SaaS): Software is operated by a service provider and made available via the internet.
+The user can access and use the software using a web browser.

 Platform as a Service (PaaS): A “pay as you grow” model for IT resources available over the internet, such as Google App Engine, Microsoft SQL Server, Data Service, JBoss Application